Web Services

 resources:myWebService:type: web-serviceproperties:packaging:type: stacktape-image-buildpackproperties:entryfilePath: src/index.tsresources:cpu: 0.5memory: 1024scaling:minInstances: 1maxInstances: 5scalingPolicy:keepAvgMemoryUtilizationUnder: 80keepAvgCpuUtilizationUnder: 80

-Example usage of scaling configuration
+Example of a scaling configuration.

 Storage